Player ratings: Fulham 1-4 Wolverhampton Wanderers

 Calvin Bassey

-Cut out an early Nelson Semedo cross after Wolves’ right back had beaten Jedi for pace down the left and looked to have put a ball on a plate for Strand Larsen if it were not for the interference of Bassey in his own box.
+Cut out an early Nelson Semedo cross after Wolves’ right-back had beaten Jedi for pace down the left and looked to have put a ball on a plate for Strand Larsen if it were not for the interference of Bassey in his own box.
 Good on the ball and defended well in general bar a rash challenge near the halfway line just before half time.
 A tad unlucky to be left alone in defence as he was in the final stages so we won’t apportion too much blame to the Nigerian there.
 6/10

 Antonee Robinson

 Comfortably our greatest attacking threat throughout the game.
-Even when Fulham resorted to playing a back three with ten men, Robinson was bursting forward to provide an attacking output and then sprinting back into defence when Wolves won the ball back.
+Even when Fulham resorted to playing a back three with 10 men, Robinson was bursting forward to provide an attacking output and then sprinting back into defence when Wolves won the ball back.
 Two of his crosses should have led to first half goals had Jimenez not missed an open goal from three yards or had Ait Nouri not managed to inadvertently deflect another wide of his own goal.
 7/10 – Man of the match (In a Fulham shirt anyway, the real award would obviously go to Matheus Cunha)

 Sasa Lukic

 One of the only positives of the day has to be the return of Sasa Lukic to the side after recovering from the collarbone injury that had kept him out for a month.
 There was no rust here at all, especially in the first half when the Serb seemed to cover every blade of grass between the two boxes.
 His positivity on the ball so frequently showed that there was no lack of confidence in his game upon his return.
 Lots of positives to take forward on a personal level.
-7/10.
+7/10

 Andreas Pereira